isc-projects/kea/doc/sphinx/kea-messages.rst

     rolling back MySQL database

 The code has issued a rollback call.
-All outstanding transaction will be rolled back and not committed to the database.
+All outstanding transactions will be rolled back and not committed to the database.

 DATABASE_MYSQL_START_TRANSACTION